 Admin User: An account on the digital that has rights to perform library tasks such as upload, add metadata, move content, access reports, and invite users.
-The number of admins available is related to the subscription plan as agreed by each client.
+The number of admins available is related to the subscription plan level.

 Archive: An archive is a place where records are stored for long term access and preservation.
 It can also be used as a verb (to archive) which mean the act of moving records to a place of storage.
 Almost all records in an archive are unique.
 Many people create archive folders in Image Relay to store assets that are historical or not currently being used.
 For example, when people copy their Instagram posts into Image Relay, they are creating an Archive for their social media.

 Bandwidth: this refers to the amount of download activity occurring in your account per month, not the ‘speed’ of the library which is almost entirely dependent on your local internet connection.
 Different plans have different included thresholds of bandwidth to enjoy.
-Serving assets to web (direct embed image URLs) will use up bandwidth as will user or shared downloads.
+Direct embed image URLs (by serving assets to web) will use up bandwidth as will user or shared downloads.
 The Master User can check the bandwidth activity at any time under Billing.
-If a client exceeds their prescribed bandwidth allotment they will not be automatically blocked but rather will be contacted by the IMage Relay accounts manager to discuss the use case and if extra bandwidth needs to be added to the account ongoing.
+If a client exceeds their prescribed bandwidth allotment they will be contacted by the Image Relay account manager to discuss the use case and if extra bandwidth needs to be added to the account furthermore.